🚧 midlyne is under development — bringing unbiased media transparency to you soon 🚧

 Smart Clustering

-Our AI identifies when multiple outlets cover the same event or story, grouping related articles into unified topics.
+Our AI identifies when multiple outlets cover the same event, grouping related articles into a single unified topic using semantic similarity.

 3

-Each article is analyzed across 14 bias dimensions, revealing how different sources frame the same news differently.
+Each article is scored across 14 editorial dimensions by a fine-tuned language model, revealing how different outlets frame the same news.

 4